After winning power, Theresa May faces Brexit divorce battle

 "She won't be an easy partner for the EU," said one senior EU official familiar with negotiations in which May has taken part, adding that she does not change her tune easily.
 "She's been extremely consistent, very persistent."

-Colleagues say May, who became a lawmaker in 1997, prefers to spend her free time with her husband of 36 years, Philip, rather than among the "old boys club" in parliament's bars.
+Colleagues say May, who became a lawmaker in 1997, shuns the "old boys club traditions" of parliament, preferring to spend any free time she has with her husband of 36 years, Philip, than go drinking in parliament's bars.

 That is a relief for her party and the wider country after a Brexit debate and bitter post-referendum leadership contest dominated by infighting among male Conservatives who had been friends and rivals since boarding school and university.

-"Frankly at the moment most people in this country would be quite pleased at the thought they've got a prime minister who doesn't gossip, doesn't do back-stabbing," Anne Jenkin, a Conservative member of the upper house who with May co-founded a group to try to get more women in to parliament, told the BBC.
+"Frankly at the moment most people in this country would be quite pleased at the thought they've got a prime minister who doesn't gossip, doesn't do back-stabbing," Anne Jenkin, a Conservative member of the upper house who with May co-founded the group Women2Win in 2005 to try to get more women in to parliament, told the BBC.

 Former Belgian interior minister Joelle Milquet said that while she did not share May's views on Europe, she found her to be "pleasant and warm" on a personal level, and someone who defends her position "with panache".